 Our specially trained math instructors will teach your child how to understand math in an individual setting; our unique approach enables us to explain concepts really well and lend a helping hand to every student.
 Our tutors foster a caring, encouraging environment that helps kids thrive and learn!
 Read below to learn more about our talented team:

-Alex, Center Director
+Michael Cho, Center Director

 Marcus, Lead Instructor

 Hello, my name is Marcus!
 I'm currently a senior at Cal State LA studying Psychology in hopes of pursuing a career in Counseling.
 For the future, I plan on raising enough money to go get a Master's degree in School-Based Family Counseling or Social Work.
 During high school, I tutored elementary school students in math and science over the summer.
 Math has always been one of my favorite subjects and this experience has allowed me to make math more interesting and understandable for students.
 I've always had a passion for helping people, especially kids, make their lives much easier and figuring out what they're having problems with.
 During my free time, I'm either playing basketball or playing the saxophone.
 I am also involved in nonprofit organizations involving mental health and being a crisis counselor when I have time.